-This download delivers more of the new features I have been working on for 2021.
+This download is a progress update for some of the new features I am working on for 2021.

-Also, one of my primary reasons for publishing a program update today is:
+However, my primary reason for publishing a program update today is:

 The new Main Module .exe file in this download package delivers new user logons for those of you who've recently joined the JCapper user community or upgraded from an older version of JCapper.